 These forms must be available to classroom staff and parents to identify possible classroom hazards.
 Safety Data Sheets identify emergency and first aid procedures if staff or children are exposed.
 The classroom must have the SDS on all sanitation materials including hand soap used in the classroom.
-Contact your site health clerk or nurse for copies.
-The sheets are kept in a binder with your classroom files.
+Contact the Licensing/Facilities Specialist for copies.
+Keep these sheets in a labeled binder with your classroom files.